anszu/frontend_interview_questions/README.md

 [Full article to answer question.](https://medium.com/javascript-scene/10-interview-questions-every-javascript-developer-should-know-6fa6bdf5ad95)

-13. What are two-way data binding and one-way data flow, and how are they different?
+### 13. What are two-way data binding and one-way data flow, and how are they different?
-_insert answer here_
+- _Two-way data binding (eg. used by Angular): means that UI fields are bound to model data dynamically such that when a UI field changes, the model data changes with it and vice-versa_
+- _One-way Data Flow (eg. used by React controlled forms): model is the single source of truth, only the model has the access to change the app’s state, data always flows in a single direction_

 [Full article to answer question.](https://medium.com/javascript-scene/10-interview-questions-every-javascript-developer-should-know-6fa6bdf5ad95)

 ## React